addrummond/gliki/README.markdown

 **Note:** This is an old Wiki engine that I wrote for a linguistics Wiki many years ago.
 Not useful now, but there is some interesting code in here.
-For example, the Python parser combinator library which is used to parse the Wiki syntax.
+For example, the Python parser combinator library (`parcombs.py`) which is used to parse the Wiki syntax (`sourceparser.py`).

 1. Introduction
 ----------